MaartenGr/BERTopic/README.md

 You may want to install more depending on the transformers and language backends that you will be using.
 The possible installations are:

-To use Flair embeddings, install BERTopic as follows:
 ```bash
 pip install bertopic[flair]
 pip install bertopic[gensim]